-The regional average state tax revenue per capita, adjusted for inflation, fell substantially between 2008 and 2010, but improved significantly over the last two years.
+The regional average state tax revenue per capita, adjusted for inflation, fell substantially between 2008 and 2010, and then picked up in the last several years, although it dipped slightly again in 2013.
 The West's rate remains well above the national figure.

-Note: Inflation-adjusted using the CPI-U series from the Bureau of Labor Statistics (2012 Dollars).
+Note: Inflation-adjusted using the CPI-U series from the Bureau of Labor Statistics (2013 Dollars).
 The value for the WICHE region is a simple average of the member states.
 As defined by the Census Bureau, "taxes" include "all compulsory contributions exacted by a government for public purposes, except employer and employee assessments for retirement and social insurance purposes, which are classified as insurance trust revenue.
-Outside the scope of this report, accordingly, are collections for the unemployment compensation "taxes" imposed by each of the state governments and the District of Columbia.
+Outside the scope of this report, accordingly, are collections for the unemployment compensation 'taxes' imposed by each of the state governments and the District of Columbia.
 Included, however, are all receipts from licenses and compulsory fees, including those that are imposed for regulatory purposes, as well as those designated to provide revenue.
 Tax revenue is further defined to include related penalty and interest receipts of a government, but to exclude protested amounts and refunds.
-The deduction from gross collections of amounts refunded is particularly significant with respect to motor fuel sales taxes ("gasoline" taxes) and individual income taxes."
+The deduction from gross collections of amounts refunded is particularly significant with respect to motor fuel sales taxes ('gasoline' taxes) and individual income taxes".
 Beginning in 2006, the source report no longer separately provided per capita tax revenues; these were calculated using the Census Bureau's state population estimates.

 Source: U.S. Census Bureau, State Government Tax Collections Report.
-U.S. Census Bureau, National and State Population Estimates (Table NST-EST2012-01).
+U.S. Census Bureau, National and State Population Estimates (Table NST-EST2013-01).